 Relationships formed due to migration between Northern Ireland and Canada helped to increase the popularity of the sport.
 Another major contributing factor was the contribution of Belfast’s heavy industries.
 Two of the main teams involved in the early days of the sport came from Harland and Wolff Shipyard and the Short and Harland Aircraft Factory.

 Many supposed ice hockey to be a game for the Unionist population of the city.
 Links to English teams and Canadian nationals suggested links with the British Empire.
 Many of the men from the factories were from Protestant working class areas and the arena was in an affluent part of the south of the city.
 “God Save The Queen” played at the end of games and skating session.
-Ice hockey in the 1930s and 1940s was not a sectarian sport however.
+Ice hockey was not a sectarian sport however.
 Many from a Nationalist background took part in games with the Northend Racers based in North Belfast.

 Ice Hockey at the Kings Hall

 Sir John Gaston was the Managing Director of the company who leased and operated the Belfast Ice Rink.
 He got together with Arnold Brockman to form a local league, the "Belfast House League".
 Many of the games played between local teams feature below:

 |2nd December 1939||Wembley Colts||Wembley Terriers||1445hrs||8-6|